crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 If you are using Nginx, you should add a directive in your website configuration file to deny access to these folders.

-For log and cache files, this could be done with the following snippet:
+For log, cache and standalone setting files, this could be done with the following snippet:

 ```
 server {